WieseChristoph/ttt2-stats/README.md

 # TTT2 Stats

-Record TTT2 player stats and save it to a MySQL Database.
+Record TTT2 player stats and save them to a MySQL Database.

 # Installation